ansible/ansible-builder/docs/collection_metadata.rst

 For system packages, use the ``bindep`` format to specify cross-platform requirements, so they can be installed by whichever package management system the execution environment uses.
 Collections should specify necessary requirements for ``[platform:rpm]``.

 Ansible Builder combines system package entries from multiple collections into a single file.

+* Requirements with ``compile`` profile indicate that these requirements are needed to install other requirements (especially Python ones), but are not required to be in the final build.
+* Requirements with ``epel`` profile indicate that EPEL repositories will be enabled before installing these requirements.
-Only requirements with *no* profiles (runtime requirements) are installed to the image.
+* Only requirements with *no* profiles (runtime requirements) are installed to the image.

 Entries from multiple collections which are outright duplicates of each other may be consolidated in the combined file.